 There is a ridiculous amount of pumpkin varieties.
 In fact, it’s hard to determine the fine line between pumpkins and other winter squash as they get mixed with each other so easily.
 The current count has pumpkin varieties at about 70.
 Pumpkin is usually the name for the plant Cucurbita pepo, but not all pumpkins belong to this species.

 Most pumpkins weight between 3 and 8 kgs (approximately 7 to 18 lbs), unless they are one of the many miniature varieties, in which case they will be about the size of a hand.
-These little ones are extremely cute (and popular with kids!), and great for stuffing or using for soup.
+These little ones are extremely cute (and popular with kids!), and great for stuffing or using as a soup bowl.
 I usually buy a few of these to decorate the house, and later use them as an edible soup bowl for pumpkin soup.

 I could spend hours writing about the different kinds of pumpkin, but I’d rather refer you to a fantastic article by the people at The Spruce: A guide to the best kinds of pumpkins.